55Honey/Acore_ZoneDebuff/README.md

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.

 ## Admin Usage:
-Adjust the config flags and IDs in the `.lua` files.
+- Adjust the config flags and IDs in the `.lua` files.
 Each file has it's own list of zones.
+- Apply the .sql in `../database/world/` for the custom spell effects

-There is `zoneDebuff.lua` to change player stats globally for certain zones as well as player and and pet/minion damage dealt and damage taken.
+There is `zoneDebuff.lua` to change player stats globally for certain zones as well as player and and pet/minion damage dealt, damage taken and max hp.
 They're configurable individually for
 - Dungeons,
 - Raids and